Mullets Have Existed For Thousands Of Years

-It is a common misconception that the mullet originated in North America in the early 1980s, although that is widely regarded as the origin of the ‘Modern Mullet’.
+It’s a common misconception that the mullet originated in North America in the early 1980s, although that is widely regarded as the origin of the ‘Modern Mullet’.
 While the precise birthplace and birthdate of the mullet remains unknown, it’s been suggested that mullets may predate mankind’s ability to draw and write.
 History substantiates its existence in many ancient civilizations, from the Aztecs to the Vikings.

 Through the ages, many different advanced civilizations have been influenced by the mullet, such as the Assyrians, Persians, Greeks and Canadians.

 Want your own mullet?
 Hair Stylist Stacy, over at Hairfinder.com features “how to cut a mullet”.

 Traditional haircut on the top and sides of the head (trimmed short around the ears and on top), layered and long in the back.

 The classic mullet with longer hair pulled back and tied into a ponytail.

 Cut shorter on the top and slightly longer in the back, with the faded areas just above and behind the ears.
 The short hair on top is brushed forward in order to create bangs that lay across the forehead.